Langboat/mengzi-retrieval-lm/README.md

 pip install -e .
 ```

-## Download index and model
+## Download
-### Download index
+### Index and DB
-Using IVF1024PQ48 as the faiss indexfactory, we submitted the index and database, which can be downloaded using the following command.
+Using IVF1024PQ48 as the faiss index factory, we uploaded the index and database to the huggingface model hub, which can be downloaded using the following command.

 In download_index_db.py, you can specify the number of indexes and databases you want to download.
 ```bash
 python -u download_index_db.py
 ```
+### Model
+You can manually download the fitted model from here: [https://huggingface.co/Langboat/ReGPT-125M-200G](https://huggingface.co/Langboat/ReGPT-125M-200G)

-## Setup retrieval server
+## Setup index server
-## setup
+## Start
-To begin the retrieval service, develop the distributed retrieval service using the ray framework, and launch the retrieval service using api.py.
+The index server is based on FastAPI and Ray.
+With Ray's Actor, computationally intensive tasks are encapsulated asynchronously, allowing us to efficiently utilize CPU and GPU resources with just one FastAPI server instance.

-You can initialize a retrieval service like this:
+You can initialize a index server like this:
 ```bash
 cd index-server/
 ray start --head